 Erika is a Certified Occupational Therapy Assistant working in an elementary school setting.
 She wanted to create a blog and podcast that shows all sides of school-based learning.
 Her #1 focus is on providing parents of children with learning disabilities with relevant information in hopes of making each day a little more functional.
 So if you are interested in more content like this, please sign up below.

-If you enjoyed this article, be sure to check out 4 ways to make the best of virtual learning.
+If you enjoyed this article on how to make a visual schedule at home, be sure to check out 4 ways to make the best of virtual learning.